Homemade cherry pie filling made with fresh tart cherries beats buying canned filling any day. No preservatives and takes about 5 minutes to cook.

 - Few drops of red food coloring

-- In a large saucepan, combine water, juice, sugar, and cornstarch.
-Stir over medium heat until thickened and bubbly.
-Cook for 2 minutes, constantly stirring.
+- In a large saucepan, combine water, sugar, and cornstarch.
+Bring to a boil over medium heat, stirring often.
+Cook for another 1-3 minutes or until thickened.
 Remove from heat and stir in almond extract and food coloring.
-Stir in pitted cherries.
+Stir in cherries.
 Cool to room temperature then use right away or store in the refrigerator*.

 *This filling cannot be canned because of the cornstarch.
 Store in the refrigerator for up to 1 month or freeze it in a freeze-proof container.